 Website Click Ads - Now this is where you should be spending the bulk of your monthly budget.
 Website click ads are how your FI will start showcasing your products and services to users on social media.

 Create attention grabbing ads and feature your current special offers and promotions.
 If you have a blog, create ads to some of your blogs.
-This is where you want to spend a majority of you budget.

 Here are two other campaigns we also run:

 Conversion Ads: This type of ad tracks a specific targeted action using the Facebook pixel.
-Once the Facebook pixel is added to your website, the technology can tell you when someone landed on one page and then landed on the thank you page, which, when configured properly, indicates the user filled out a form or clicked some other kind of submission button.
+Once the Facebook pixel is added to your website, it can tell you when someone landed on one page and then landed on the thank you page, which, when configured properly, indicates the user filled out a form or clicked some other kind of submission button.

 We usually with run these kinds of ads for very top of the funnel offers, such as a downloadable budget worksheet or a checklist for buying a new car.
 These ads are great for growing your list of contacts and could be followed up with nurture emails or other marketing materials.